tesibelda/lightmetric/README.md

 # lightmetric

-lightmetric contains libraries that help creating plugins for [telegraf](https://github.com/influxdata/telegraf) monitoring agent. metric library includes Metric and metric Accumlator; Shim helps creating execd input plugins like telegraf's [shim](https://github.com/influxdata/telegraf/tree/master/plugins/common/shim).
+lightmetric contains libraries that help creating plugins for [telegraf](https://github.com/influxdata/telegraf) monitoring agent. metric library includes Metric and metric Accumulator that you may use for exec input plugins; Shim helps creating execd input plugins like telegraf's [shim](https://github.com/influxdata/telegraf/tree/master/plugins/common/shim).
 Most of the code has been borrowed from telegraf's repository and most of it has not been modified, but it has been reorganized so that it provides:
 * much less library dependencies
 * smaller final binary size
 * ability to set precision to the execd input plugin shim